-Many mums hope for a birth on or around their baby’s due date.
-Find out what happens if your baby is late or overdue and about the induction of labour
+Many mums hope for a birth around their baby’s due date.
+Find out here what happens if your baby is overdue and you are offered an induction of labour.

-If you’ve been focusing on your due date throughout your pregnancy, it’s understandable that you might feel disappointed or worried if you go past that date with no sign of baby.
-But did you know that only about 5% of babies are actually born on their ‘due’ date?
+You’re definitely not alone if you’ve been focusing on your due date throughout your pregnancy and counting down to it in the latter stages.
+And it’s understandable that you might feel disappointed or worried if you go past that date with no sign of your baby.

 What is a membrane sweep?

 If your baby is overdue, the first thing you might be offered is a membrane sweep.
 The membrane sweep makes it more likely that you will go into labour naturally.
 So it reduces the chances you’ll need to have your labour induced by other means, such as oxytocin or prostaglandins.